meertensinstituut/cts-documentation/README.md

-# cts-documentation
+# MI-CTS-documentation
-Documentation to support the Core Trust Sea; of the Meertens Repository
+Documentation to support the Core Trust Seal of the Meertens Repository